 Enjoy al fresco dining with the best seat in the house and catch a glimpse of dolphins and porpoises swimming out in the bay, watch peregrine falcons and kestrels perform beneath your very eye or simply relax, sit back and watch the sun set on your perfect day.
 Whilst the outside will not disappoint, neither will the inside.
 Accessed down a narrow, uneven track 100 yards from the coastal road, this 1930s cabin has a unique ambience which overwhelms you with a sense of calm and tranquility from the moment you step through the door.

 Whitewashed throughout, creating an incredibly light and airy feel on even the dullest of days, it has been lovingly restored and furnished with an eclectic mix of styles from vintage, retro, modern and even finds from the beach.
-The cabin's tiny galley-kitchen catches the morning sun as it streams through the patio doors and there is all you need to cook up a scrummy meal (gas cooker, microwave and barbecue).
+The cabin's tiny galley-kitchen catches the morning sun as it streams through the patio doors and there is all you need to cook up a scrummy meal (gas cooker and microwave).

 Step up into the cutest of dining-areas (please mind your head) which is festooned with fairy lights galore creating romantic mealtimes and then be drawn through into the little sitting-area which of course takes full advantage of the view and when the view is a little stormy, the vintage-effect gas stove will keep you warm and toasty.

 Both bedrooms lead off from the living area, with blinds in the doorways to keep that open feeling but providing a little bit of privacy.
 The master bedroom takes pride of place at the front of the cabin and waking up to the view will make it difficult to get out of bed, so breakfast in bed is a must!